A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Results and discussion

 In all cases the sensitivity of the metrics to any of the scaling factors drops when the targeted approach \eqref{eq:targeted_scaling_factors} is used (open markers connected by dashed lines in \fig{fig:scaling_factor_study_results}).
 In this more realistic case none of the perturbations lead to a change beyond $\pm10\%$, which we arbitrarily define to constitute a \quotes{significant} deviation from the reference case.
 For the fuel this is unsurprising given the largely ideal states produced (\fig{fig:deuterium_cell_trajectories}).
-Although larger values of the scaling factor can be substantiated for the initially solid materials the results show that their thermophysical properties do not greatly influence target performance.
-The only exception is the possibility that the electron thermal conductivity of gold is underestimated by the LM model by a factor of 10 in the WDM regime.
-Although we have not been able to find any data in the literature to substantiate such a large discrepancy it could easily be accommodated by the general paucity of the model under WDM conditions.
+Although larger values of the scaling factor can be substantiated for the initially solid materials (the gold and PMMA) the results show that their thermophysical properties do not greatly influence target performance.
+The only exception is the possibility that the electron thermal conductivity of gold is underestimated by the LM model by a factor of ten in the WDM regime, where the simulation predicts the conditions remain throughout the duration of neutron production (\fig{fig:scaling_factor_study_results}).
+Although we have not been able to find any data in the literature to substantiate such a large discrepancy it could easily be accommodated by the general paucity of the LM model under conditions where structual properties limit the electron mean free path \cite{Lee_PhysFluids_1984, Ziman_AdvPhys_1967}.
 Firmer conclusions will only be able to be reached when more accurate thermal conductivity tables are available.